COMBINED CLASSIFICATIONS Sample Clauses

 COMBINED CLASSIFICATIONS.
 If an employee does any combination of job classifications, the salary shall be prorated based upon the amount of time allocated to each classification.

 COMBINED CLASSIFICATIONS.
-Where an employee occupies a position which combines two (2) or more classifications, they shall be paid at the rates of those classifications for the respective number of hours worked in those classifications.
+Where an employee occupies a position which combines two (2) or more classifications, he/she shall be paid at the rates of those classifications for the respective number of hours worked in those classifications.

 COMBINED CLASSIFICATIONS. (a) When an employee works less than twenty (20) hours in any one week in a higher classification than that in which he/she is regularly employed, he/she shall be paid by the hour for hours worked at the higher classification.